aljims/ECS-H110M4-EFI/README.md

 * Generate your own iMac18,1 SMBIOS.
 Use the Dortania Guide.

 * This EFI includes boot chime and GUI bootloader.
 Verbose boot is disabled.
-Feel free to edit the plist.

 ## Updates:

-  * Use the latest EFI for Ventura.
-Has proper USB Mapping and ACPI patches.
+  * Removed macOS Sequoia support.